-The tax rates have remained the same as 2017, but the 2018 wage base increased to $128,400.
+The tax rates have remained the same as 2018, but the 2019 wage base increased to $132,900.
 The rates and the taxable wage base for FICA are shown below.
-There is no limit on the amount of wages subject to the Medicare tax:
+There is no limit on the amount of wages subject to the Medicare tax.

-Employers are required to withhold the 0.9% additional Medicare Tax on an individual’s wages and compensation paid in excess of $200,000 in a calendar year.
-The actual additional Medicare Tax liability is determined when you file your individual tax return depending on your filing status and applicable threshold amount.
-Based on this, any over-withholding or shortage will be adjusted on the individual tax return.
-There is no employer match for the additional Medicare Tax.
+Employers are required to withhold the 0.9% additional Medicare Tax on an individual’s wages and compensation paid in excess of $200,000 ($250,000 for married couples filing jointly) in a calendar year.
+The actual additional Medicare Tax liability is determined when you file your individual tax return, depending on your filing status and applicable threshold amount.
+Based on this, any excess or shortage of withholding will be adjusted on the individual tax return.
+There is no employer match for the additional Medicare tax.

-Monthly Social Security and Supplemental Security Income benefits for more than 66 million Americans will increase by 2% in 2018.
-COLA (cost-of-living adjustment) will begin with benefits payable to 61 million social security beneficiaries in January 2018, and increased payments to more than 8 million SSI beneficiaries will begin on December 29, 2017.
-The purpose of COLA is to ensure that the purchasing power of Social Security and SSI benefits is not eroded by inflation.
+Monthly Social Security and Supplemental Security Income benefits for more than 67 million Americans will increase by 2.8% in 2019.
+A cost-of-living adjustment (COLA) will begin with benefits payable to 62 million social security beneficiaries in January 2019.
+Increased payments to more than 8 million SSI beneficiaries will begin on December 31, 2018.
+The purpose of a COLA is to ensure that the purchasing power of Social Security and SSI benefits is not eroded by inflation.

 401K MAXIMUM DEFERRAL

-For 2018, the maximum deferral amount increases to $18,500 from $18,000 for those 49 years of age and younger, or $24,500 for those 50 years of age and older.
-In order for those 50 and older to make a catch-up contribution amount of $6,000, the Plan Sponsor must amend the plan (if not previously amended) to permit catch-up contributions, notify the plan participants that they can make catch-up contributions, and revise the plan election forms.
-In addition, since the catch-up contribution is not included in nondiscrimination testing, it has to be accounted for separately from other 401(k) contributions.
-The limit on annual contributions to an IRA remains unchanged from 2017, at $5,500.
-The catch up contribution limit for individuals aged 50 and over is not subject to the cost of living adjustment and remains $1,000.
+For 2019, the maximum deferral amount increases to $19,000 from $18,500 for those 49 years of age and younger, or $25,000 for those 50 years of age and older.
+For those 50 and older to make a catch-up contribution amount of $6,000, the Plan Sponsor must amend the plan (if not previously amended) to permit catch-up contributions, notify the plan participants that they can make catch-up contributions, and revise the plan election forms.
+In addition, since the catch-up contribution is not included in nondiscrimination testing, it must be accounted for separately from other 401(k) contributions.
+The limit on annual contributions to an IRA increased in 2019 from $5,500 to $6,000.
+The catch-up contribution limit for individuals aged 50 and over is not subject to the cost of living adjustment and remains at $1,000.

-Taxpayers are able to deduct contributions to a traditional IRA if they meet certain requirements.
-If the taxpayer or spouse was covered by a retirement plan at work during the year, the deduction can be reduced or phased out depending on certain conditions.
-The modified AGI phase out rates are as follows:
+Taxpayers can deduct contributions to a traditional IRA if they meet certain requirements.
+If the taxpayer or spouse was covered by a retirement plan at their place of employment during the year, the deduction can be reduced or phased out depending on certain conditions.
+The modified AGI phase out ranges are as follows:

 SIMPLE IRA & SIMPLE 401K